vinod1988/burstly-integration-docs/android-guide.md

 ###Required Permissions

-Burstly requires that all Android applications on the platform supply the INTERNET, ACCESS_NETWORK_STATE, READ_PHONE_STATE, WRITE_EXTERNAL_STORAGE, and ACCESS_WIFI_STATE permissions.
+Burstly requires that all Android applications on the platform supply the *INTERNET, ACCESS_NETWORK_STATE, READ_PHONE_STATE, WRITE_EXTERNAL_STORAGE*, and *ACCESS_WIFI_STATE* permissions.
 These permissions are used by each of the integrated SDKs to retrieve and target ads.

 Please copy the permission entries below and paste them into your AndroidManifest.xml file just before the closing manifest tag.